orbitalchicken/Roadmap/Triaged.md

 - xfce: can’t see the share remote desktop.
 I went to menu/preferences but then no desktop sharing was there.

+- slick doesn't have a flashing cursor in its entry box, giving the impression that the entry isn't focused.

 Outside of the scope
 --------------------